locationtech/geotrellis/docs/tutorials/reading-geoTiffs.rst

 your local filesystem.
 It assumes that you already have the environment needed to run these examples.
 If not, please see our `Setup Guide <setup.html>`__ to get GeoTrellis working on your system.
-Also, this tutorial uses GeoTiffs from the ``raster-test`` project from GeoTrellis.
+Also, this tutorial uses GeoTiffs from the ``raster`` project from GeoTrellis.
 If you have not already done so, please clone GeoTrellis `here <https://github.com/locationtech/geotrellis>`__ so that you can access the needed files.